elliotttmiller/northstarsports-wage/src/prd.md

 **Technical Constraints**: Real-time data requirements, mobile performance, battery usage

 ## Implementation Considerations
-**Scalability Needs**: Modular component architecture, efficient state management, lazy loading **Testing Focus**: Responsive behavior, state synchronization, error handling **Critical Questions**: How to handle rapid odds changes?
-How to ensure bet accuracy?
-How to optimize mobile performance?
+**Scalability Needs**:
+- Modular component architecture with autonomous layout engine
+- Efficient state management with persistent user preferences
+- Virtual scrolling for large game lists (1000+ games)
+- Hardware-accelerated animations and transforms

+**Testing Focus**:
+- Cross-device layout consistency and performance
+- State synchronization between expanded/collapsed cards
+- Touch interaction responsiveness on mobile devices
+- Memory usage optimization during long scrolling sessions

+**Critical Questions**:
+- How to handle rapid odds changes with minimal re-renders?
+- How to ensure bet accuracy with optimistic UI updates?
+- How to optimize mobile performance while maintaining visual quality?
+- How to scale the layout engine for different content types?

 ## Reflection
 This approach creates a professional, comprehensive wagering platform that scales from mobile to desktop while maintaining a cohesive user experience.
 The monochromatic slate theme with green accents creates a professional, trustworthy appearance appropriate for financial transactions.

+The **autonomous fluid layout system** represents a significant advancement in responsive design, providing:
+- **True synchronization** between desktop and mobile experiences through shared layout algorithms
+- **Performance optimization** via virtual scrolling and hardware acceleration
+- **User-centric design** with persistent preferences and intuitive interactions
+- **Scalable architecture** that adapts to different content types and screen sizes

 The component-based architecture ensures maintainability and consistency while the progressive enhancement approach ensures accessibility across devices.

-The focus on real-time synchronization and responsive design addresses the core needs of sports bettors who need reliable, fast access to betting markets across all contexts.
 The PWA capabilities extend this accessibility by providing native-like experiences on mobile devices.

+The **autonomous card system** eliminates the traditional responsive breakpoint approach in favor of content-driven, fluid adaptations that respond to user behavior and device capabilities in real-time.
+This creates a more natural, intuitive experience that feels custom-tailored to each user's context.